nbdc-datahub/hbcd-docs/docs/instruments/eeg/faces.md

 </div>
 <p></p>

-The Faces task (v.11.29.23) (**FACE**) is used to assess neural activity supporting face and object processing within the first years of life.
-Event-related potentials (ERPs) are recorded while infants view faces and objects using an oddball task designed to index different stages of processing including attention, perception, categorization, individuation, and memory.
+The Faces task (**FACE**) (v.11.29.23) assesses child and infant face processing abilities as well as the underlying neural activity supporting face and object processing.
+ERPs are computed as a function of repeated presentation of faces and objects.
+The ERPs index different stages of processing including attention, perception, categorization, individuation and memory.
+The ERP components elicited by the Faces task are the P1, N290, and P400 components.
+See [Fox et al. (2024)](https://doi.org/10.1016/j.dcn.2024.101447) for additional information on the rationale for task/stimulus development and ERP findings from pilot data.

 ## Task Details